aissa-dev1/code-effect/README.md

-# Code Effect
+# Falling Text Effect

-Welcome to the **Code Effect** project!
+Welcome to the **Falling Text Effect** project!
 This repository showcases a dynamic characters effect created using TypeScript.
 The effect characters falling across the screen, with each character has its own size and speed.
 This project was designed for a TikTok video to demonstrate cool JavaScript visual effects.

 ## Table of Contents